PortAudio/portaudio/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-(Please use the mailing list for general discussion.
+(Please use the mailing list for support requests and general discussion.
 This is only for actual bugs.)

 **Describe the bug**
 A clear and concise description of what the bug is.